 Basically, 3/2 means that for every $2 that you bet, you will receive a profit of $3.

 To calculate your profit you simply divide your stake by the denominator (in this case 2) and then multiply that figure by the numerator (in this case 3).

 |Profit = (Stake / denominator) * numerator|

-Let’s say we have bet $10 on the Dodgers to win at the odds of 3/2.
-We first divide our stake of $10 by 2.
-This returns us $5.
-We then multiply that figure by the numerator (3) and our profit is $15.
+Moreover, let’s say we bet $10 on the Dodgers to win at the odds of 3/2.
+Firstly, we divide our stake of $10 by 2.
+Thereupon, this returns us $5.
+Then, we multiply that figure by the numerator (3) and our profit is $15.

 |Profit||= ($10 / 2) x 3|